Some 40,000 private day care owners and providers in Michigan are transformed overnight into public employee union members.

 For example, 58 ILAs involve the Michigan Economic Development Corporation which itself is a product of an interlocal agreement between the Michigan Strategic Fund and “Participating Public Agencies”:

-“As a public corporation created through an interlocal agreement between state and local governments, the
+“As a public corporation created through an interlocal agreement between state and local governments, the MEDC is a liaison with local communities and agencies across the state.”

 The Michigan Quality Community Care Council (MQC3) is the product of an interlocal agreement between the Michigan Department of Community Health and the Tri-County Aging Consortium.
 Created in 2004, the MQC3 touts on its website that it “offers a tool for finding, choosing, and hiring a Provider.”
 What’s not mentioned, is the existence of the MQC3 also provided a so-called public “employer” for the SEIU to create the 55,000 member SEIU Healthcare Michigan.
 The SEIU takes union dues from the Medicaid subsidies paid to home care workers (as well as registered nurses, nursing home aides and hospital support staff) and amounts to as much as $6 million a year.